IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - Has purchased a suite of automata for her personal protection
 - make her look involved with the conspiracy / any attacking monsters
 - Trying to insert her own choice as gyrfalcon's successor - possibly passing old/upcoming exam questions to her protege
-	- Sabra Dol? or a stonecutter?

-# Secret and Clues

-_Check off when revealed._
-- [ ] Have the disciples mention the Queen of Thieves who was working for them, discover traces of her at the workshop
-- [ ] omens from the Birds that Owl is a false cleric (cowbirds)

-# Fantastic Locations

-Locations they may go to but are not required
-- Center of government/religion (theocracy)
-- The Eledeia residence
-- Memorial for bluemoon's dad
-- like a cool cafe to chill out at? a safe place

-# NPCs

-Major players
-- court
+## Other Guys

+- assassin - who is he? is he an avizallan? plant seeds to identity, someone who went missing
+	- play them as a [sharpshooter ranger](https://www.reddit.com/r/DMAcademy/comments/1bm3srp/comment/kw9p4mr/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)? magic missile crossbow (missilebolt crossbow)?
+	- gloomstalker + assassin rogue
-- giltstern
+- giltstern - Isaiah giltstern, feldspar also?
+	- play as the rly suspicious, obvious suspect
+	- would in fact like kevara to get control of avizallo - how much is he working w owl?
+	- profess to not want a war bc it might cause difficulties in getting saltwood (Avizallo could just torch everything). also bad for trade.
+- saltwood workers - a leader and secondary. firbolg?
+	- threaten to set fire to the saltwood
 - religious figures
-- saltwood workers
 - saltwood owners
 	- Gandras Dol
 	- Sabra Dol - gandras' daughter.
 16 yrs. naradriel voice
 - seagrass farmers, fishers
 	- Samuel - neighbor who cares for Gyrfalcon's homestead
 - masons guild
-- mettlewise - what's their deal
+- mettlewise - 12 yr old. what's their deal
+	- star acolyte at the church?
+	- goody two shoes, working for owl just bc owl is an authority - supplying tampered kites
+	- or Kingfisher's protege?

+# Secret and Clues

+_Check off when revealed._
+- [ ] Have the disciples mention the Queen of Thieves who was working for them, discover traces of her at the workshop
+- [ ] omens from the Birds that Owl is a false cleric (cowbirds)
+- [ ] luca's latest model of automata allows remote control (limited range) via arcane radio signal
+- [ ] the number of automata Kingfisher/Eledeia has purchased via Giltstern doesn't line up

 # Monsters
-- need monsters to fight
 - Priests loyal to Owl (have been hoodwinked)
 - Owl has made allies with some sahuagin? lets make them non-sentient
 	- has some artifact to charm them/ stole something of theirs to force them to work for her
+	- drowned zombie stat blocks - bluerot
 - Owl summons some monsters to take out the cisterns
 	- elementals?
 	- undead? would fit with her teachings to leanna. undead sahuaguin? could be very cool..